How to Select a Religion

 When someone asks us how to select a religion this is the first criterion we point to.
 Consistency in what they say and what their texts say is the first test.
 This single criterion will eliminate the three most popular religions from your list.

 Look for a path that has a long-range mission with equity and equality as a fundamental basis.
 The path or religion you select should show that it inspires decisions based on the long-term just and verdant treatment of all people.
 Make sure it is inclusive and not a sect basing its membership on gender, ethnic or race.

 It should also promote the ecological welfare of the planet.
 Similarly, it should not exclude people or places based on their backgrounds.
 Everyone on the planet and every place on the planet is sacred.
 There isn’t a “B” planet.

 Many Western religions talk about conquering the world.
 This opposes living in harmony with it.

-Any tradition you select only has merit to the extent that preserves and promotes independent self-development.
-So, the philosophy you select should contain processes and tools, technologies for investigating higher states of consciousness.
+A tradition only has merit to the extent that preserves and promotes independent self-development.
+The path you select should contain processes for developing and investigating consciousness.
 Hence, it should provide tools enabling people to develop their path for further enlightenment.
 Instead of boundaries of belief to keep you in, it should promote tools to break down the barriers.

 Promotes Equality and Freedom